novy4/Bluzelle-tools/README.md

 ``` -e "NODE_GROUP=validators" ``` means the correct host group to deploy on.\

 #### Playbook description
--Quick description of the playbooks-
+_Quick description of all playbooks_

 ##### 01-system_config.yml:
 * Check sudo group